FahadAljabr/arms/README.md

 ## 📄 License

-This project is private and proprietary.
-Unauthorized copying, distribution, or modification is prohibited.
+**Open Source License (Copyleft)**

+This project is released under an open source copyleft license.
+You are free to:

+- ✅ Use this software for any purpose
+- ✅ Study and modify the source code
+- ✅ Distribute copies of the software
+- ✅ Distribute modified versions

+**⚠️ Copyleft Requirement:** If you use this software in your own projects, you must also make your project open source under the same license terms.
+This ensures that improvements and modifications remain available to the community.

+## 🎓 Academic Project

+This is a **senior capstone project** from Prince Sultan University's Information Systems program, designed to demonstrate:

+- Modern full-stack web development practices
+- Enterprise software architecture patterns
+- Real-world problem-solving through technology
+- Integration of multiple modern technologies and APIs

 ## 📞 Support & Contact

+**Academic Supervisor:** [Supervisor Name]
+**Student Developer:** Fahd Aljabr
+**Institution:** Prince Sultan University - Information Systems Department

-For technical support or project inquiries, please contact the development team.
+For academic inquiries or technical questions about this prototype, please contact through university channels.

 ---

-**Built with ❤️ using the T3 Stack and modern web technologies**
+**Built with ❤️ at Prince Sultan University using the T3 Stack and modern web technologies**